geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 ### What are the benefits?

 Developers love Docker because it lets them quickly build and ship new applications.
 Since containers are portable and can run in most any environment (with a Docker Engine installed) developers go from dev, to test, to staging and production without a blip, without recoding.
-Docker containers makes it easier for developers to debug, update images and ship to clients.
+Docker containers makes it easier for developers to debug, update images and ship them.

-Ops teams love Docker because it lets them more easily manage and secure environments (while allowing developers to adopt a more self-service style).
-The [Docker CaaS platform](https://blog.docker.com/2016/02/containers-as-a-service-caas/) deploys on-site and features security hooks like role-based access control, integration with LDAP, image signing, and more.
+Ops teams love Docker because it lets them more easily manage and secure their environments (while allowing developers to adopt a more self-service style).
+The [Docker CaaS platform](https://blog.docker.com/2016/02/containers-as-a-service-caas/) deploys on-site and features security hooks such as role-based access control, LDAP integration, image signing, and more.

 ---

 ### What is the infrastructure cost?

-The Docker engine itself is a very lightweight (around 80 MB total) component that is installed on a bare metal server, a VM or in the cloud.
-This is the only infrastructure needed.
+The Docker engine itself is lightweight (around 80 MB total) and is the only required component (installed on a bare metal server, a VM, or in the cloud).
+Install the engine and you're done.

 ---

 ### Can Docker help manage my infrastructure?

 Docker isn’t designed to manage infrastructure (the platform itself is infrastructure agnostic).
-Instead, it *manages applications* and helps to ensure that apps run smoothly, regardless of infrastructure.
+Instead, it *manages applications* and helps ensure that they'll run smoothly, regardless of infrastructure.
 This provides the agility, portability and control necessary to forget about infrastructure.
 What you can't forget about your team is still responsible for.

 ---